 “Federal Grants Officer” means the National Institute of Standards and Technology (NIST) Grants Officer or other entity designated to serve as the Grants Officer for the BEAD program.

-“Federal Interest Period” means the period during which during which Subgrantee will hold in trust for the beneficiaries of the BEAD Grant Program all real property and equipment acquired or improved in connection with this Agreement, which period begins upon the acquisition or improvement of the real property and/or equipment and continues for ten (10) years after the year of the Project Closeout Date.
+“Federal Interest Period” means the period during which Subgrantee will hold in trust for the beneficiaries of the BEAD Grant Program all real property and equipment acquired or improved in connection with this Agreement, which period begins upon the acquisition or improvement of the real property and/or equipment and continues for ten (10) years after the year of the Project Closeout Date.
 For example, if the Project Closeout Date is in 2027, regardless of the month, the Federal Interest Period will last until December 31, 2037.

 “Grant Funds” means funds disbursed to the Subgrantee pursuant to the award for the Broadband Project as specified in the Summary of Application attached as Exhibit A.